botblock/BLAPI/README.md

 {
   "bot list domain": "API key for that bot list",
   "bot list domain": "API key for that bot list",
-  "bot list domain": "API key for that bot list"
 }
 ```